 It sounds odd, but we’ve forgotten how to live in our bodies, especially in the Western world.

 When you have a headache, your body is telling you something.
 Your body is the most accurate biofeedback tool.
-You don’t need a smartwatch or any other fancy equipment (although my smartwatch does give me some great information on what stresses me out and what makes me feel relaxed), your body is already giving you the data.
+You don’t need a smartwatch or any other fancy equipment, your body is already giving you the data.
 You just need to listen.

 You can have a fancy planner, and still feel like you’re ‘behind’.